House passes measure overturning Biden’s student debt forgiveness program

 While a victory for Republicans, it would be an uphill battle to get this measure through the Senate.

-Democrats hold the majority in the upper chamber, but centrists such as Sen. Joe Manchin (D-W.Va.) have previously criticized Biden’s student debt relief.
+Democrats hold the majority in the upper chamber, though centrists such as Sen. Joe Manchin (D-W.Va.) have previously criticized Biden’s student debt relief.

-If it did get passed, the Congressional Budget Office recently said it would reduce the deficit by around $320 billion over ten years.
+If it did pass, the Congressional Budget Office recently said it would reduce the deficit by around $320 billion over 10 years.

 “This resolution is an unprecedented attempt to undercut our historic economic recovery and would deprive more than 40 million hard-working Americans of much-needed student debt relief,” the administration said in a statement.

-Before the vote, the House Education and Labor Subcommittee on Higher Education and Workforce Investment held a hearing with two top Education Department officials about the Biden administration’s student loan policies.
+Before the vote, a House Education and Workforce investment subcommittee held a hearing with two top Education Department officials about the Biden administration’s student loan policies.

 The hearing focused on all the different actions the Biden administration has taken in regard to student loans, such as changing income-driven repayments and proposing a gainful employment rule.